aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 RUN chmod +x /competition/solver
 ```

-Note that you do not have to provide an entrypoint or a CMD because the entrypoint is provided in the base container.
+Consult the Mallob [leader Dockerfile](mallob-images/leader/Dockerfile) for a more complete example.
+Note that you should not provide a docker entrypoint or a CMD because the entrypoint is specified by the base container.

 ### Worker Base Container

-The Worker Base Container does the following things:
+The Worker Base Container does the following:

-1. Reports its status as READY, BUSY, or ERROR and its IP address to a global Node Manifest
+1. Reports its IP address to a global Node Manifest and reports its status as READY, BUSY, or ERROR
-2. Monitor the Task Notifier for a notification that a solving task has ended
+2. Monitors the Task Notifier for a notification that a solving task has ended
+3. Provides cleanup functionality to be executed on the worker node when a solving task has ended.

-Although the base container handles all interaction with the Node Manifest and the Task Notifier, competition participants are responsible for defining what it means to be "READY".
-When the container comes up, it immediately runs the executable script at path `/competition/worker` in a separate process.
+Although the base container handles all interaction with the Node Manifest and the Task Notifier, individual solvers are responsible for defining what it means to be "READY".
+When the container comes up, it immediately runs the executable script at `/competition/worker` in a separate process.
+You should adapt the Mallob [`worker`](Mallob-images/worker/worker) script for your solver.

-This worker must update the `worker_node_status.json` file on the file system once per second with a heartbeat as well as the current status (READY, BUSY, ERROR) and a timestamp (the unix epoch time as returned by the linux time() function) .
+Workers must update the `worker_node_status.json` file on the file system once per second with a heartbeat, the current status (READY, BUSY, ERROR), and a timestamp.
+The timestamp is the unix epoch time as returned by the linux time() function.

-If the worker fails to update this status for more than 5 seconds, then the node will be declared failed and the competition infrastructure will restart the node.
-Repeated failures of worker nodes (currently under discussion, but likely a maximum of three) will cause the system to score the problem as 'error'.
+If the worker fails to update this status file for more than 5 seconds, the worker node will be considered failed and the infrastructure will reset the node.
+Repeated failures of worker nodes (likely to be a maximum of three) will cause the system to score the problem as an 'error'.

-Here is an example of the format for worker_node_status.json:
+Here is an example of the format for `worker_node_status.json`:

 ```text
 {